How Long Does it Take for Carpet to Dry after a Professional Cleaning?

 1. Carpet Cleaning Method

-First off the method of professional cleaning you select will be the single biggest factor affecting drying time, and not far behind will be the skill level of your service technician.
-Although I believe the method we employ at Zerorez is the best overall deep-cleaning method for your carpet, it does have one big drawback, and that is drying time.
+First off, the method of professional cleaning you select will be the single biggest factor affecting drying time, and not far behind will be the skill level of your service technician.
+Zerorez is the best overall deep-cleaning method for your carpet, but it can have a longer drying time than other carpet cleaning methods.

 The basic principle of this cleaning system is that we use water that is heated and put under pressure to rinse the soil out of your carpet.
-(For a more comprehensive explanation see the following blog post).
 Stanley Steemer, Coit and Sears are other companies that you may have heard of that also use these basic principles to clean carpet.

 As you can imagine when using water to rinse soil out of carpet, you're going to be using a fair amount of water.
 And although our machines have a very strong vacuum system to capture most of the water and transport it back outside to a waste water tank in our truck, your carpet will be left sufficiently damp.